-Once the Office of the President or Marion Campus Public Safety Office is aware that an emergency situation may exist, response agencies such as Police, Fire, or a Health Department may initiate a response and, if appropriate, Office of the President or Marion Campus Public Safety Office can begin the process of notifying our campus community.
+Once the Office of the President or Marion Campus Public Safety Office is aware that an emergency situation may exist, response agencies such as police, fire, or health department may initiate a response and, if appropriate, the Office of the President or Marion Campus Public Safety Office can begin the process of notifying our campus community.

-Before or while Office of the President or Marion Campus Public Safety Office is being notified of a potential emergency or dangerous situation, Office of the President or Marion Campus Public Safety Office will notify first responders and will request their assistance at the scene.
+Before or while the Office of the President or Marion Campus Public Safety Office is being notified of a potential emergency or dangerous situation, the Office of the President or Marion Campus Public Safety Office will notify first responders and will request their assistance at the scene.
 First responders called to a scene are typically the OSU Police Division.
 However, depending on the nature of the incident, other local, state, or federal agencies could be involved in responding to the incident.
-Office of the President or Marion Campus Public Safety Office will work in cooperation with these agencies to manage the incident.
+The Office of the President or Marion Campus Public Safety Office will work in cooperation with these agencies to manage the incident.